 - Inverkip Street Cemetery, Inverkip Street, Greenock

-There has been a census every 10 years since 1801 (excluding 1941) but only those returns after 1841 (with a few exceptions) carry details of named residents.
-Census returns for 1841-1901 can be consulted at the General Register Office in Edinburgh and copies on microfilm may be consulted in LDS Family History Centres around the world.
-LDS centres also carry microfiche indexes to the 1881 census returns.
+There has been a census every 10 years since 1801 (excluding 1941) but only those pages after 1841 (with a few exceptions) carry details of named residents.
+Census pages for 1841-1901 can be consulted at the General Register Office in Edinburgh and copies on microfilm may be consulted in LDS Family History Centres around the world.
+LDS centres also carry microfiche indexes to the 1881 census pages.
 The General Register Office of Scotland has a page giving information on the Family Records that they hold.
 Computerized indexes for 1881, 1891 and 1901 are available at the General Register Office in Edinburgh and the 1881, 1891 and 1901 indexes are also now searchable on-line, for a fee, at the Scotland's People web site.

 For information on records for a particular parish, please see that parish's page (where available).